 How to Turn On or Off the Notifications Bell Icon in Windows 11

-To turn the notifications bell icon on or off in Windows 11, you’ll adjust a setting in the Personalization settings, specifically under ‘Taskbar behaviors’.
+You can easily turn this icon on or off within Windows 11’s Personalization settings, specifically under the ‘Taskbar behaviors’ section.

 You can turn the Windows 11 notifications bell icon on or off by using the ViVeTool app to enable the feature, then going to Settings > Personalization > Taskbar > Taskbar behaviors and checking or unchecking the “Show notifications bell icon” box.
 Alternatively, advanced users can modify the Windows Registry.